Why invest in employee wellbeing?

-Our Gallup® Wellbeing Survey, with Magellan’s proprietary emotional wellbeing element, calculates employees’ net thriving scores and individual element thriving scores.
-These scores result in a personalized plan with services and resources to help them improve in all six areas.
+Our Gallup® Wellbeing Survey, with Magellan’s proprietary emotional wellbeing element, calculates employees’ total thriving scores and their wellbeing in six essential areas.
+These scores shape a personalized plan with services and resources to help employees thrive in all areas.

 The six essential elements of wellbeing

 Emotional wellbeing is about your ability to handle daily and major life events.

 - 1 in 5 adults will experience a mental illness each year.